Brief

 (5621m, Central Caucasus)

-and descends using snowboards (Valdek Udris, Kristjan-Erik Suurväli,
+and descends using snowboards (V. Udris, Kristjan-Erik Suurväli,

 Marek Hajetski, Erik Hajetski) and skis (V. Kangur, Peeter Luik, Renee Tuul;